 Requests for access to AIVD information

 It is possible to file a request to consult information held by the AIVD.
 This can be information in relation to your person, a deceased relative or a particular subject.
 The Intelligence and Security Services Act (Wiv) determines which information the AIVD can or cannot give you access to.
-For more information go to the webpage on requests for access to information.
+For more information go to the webpage on requests for access to information (in Dutch).